bodhi91/CombinatorialMultigrid.jl/README.md

 @info "Runtime of preconditioner: $(t) seconds"
 ```

-The second output ```h``` is a hierarchy of graphs that is implicitly used in ```pfunc``` and it is exposed for its potential other applications.
+The second output ```h``` is a hierarchy of graphs that is implicitly used in ```pfunc``` and it is exposed for its potential in other applications.
 Alternatively, one can bypass the computation of the Laplacian matrix as follows:

 ```
 (pfunc, h) = cmg_preconditioner_adj(X);